ShareWiFi/Android/README.md

 4. Turn off sharing if you like.

   In the background, ShareWiFi will update the network information database.
-If a device that already knows your shared Wi-Fi information, don't worry.
+Don't worry about devices that already know your shared Wi-Fi information.
 ShareWiFi validates the latest connection and will disconnect automatically if this network is expired.

 ## Development plan

-The development just has started.
+The development has just started.
 I plan to create four milestone releases:

 * Milestone 1: Respresentation of Wi-Fi information.
 Connect/delete a Wi-Fi network.
 Share Wi-Fi network using the Android's build-in share options.
 Persistent Wi-Fi information on the local device.